-Event Tech Impact on Sales, Operations, And Client Experience
+The Impact of Event Tech on Sales, Operations, and Client Experience

 “As an event planner who is constantly creating event venue diagrams, technology has played a big role in enhancing sales and enhancing our user experience from start to finish,” says event prof Judy Belcher, CSEP, PBC, Director of Catering & Event Management for the Sheraton Commander Hotel in the heart of Harvard Square in Cambridge, MA.